Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 If you want to escape the chaotic din of New Orleans to a more serene countryside, then St. Tammy’s Abita Springs is the place for you.
 Abita Springs is convenient to visit since it’s less than an hour’s drive from New Orleans.

-Besides its tranquil and pristine nature, Abita Springs provides an intriguing history with its incursion into its past.
-You will learn how this little town has been famous since the 19th Century for the reputed healing power of artesian waters.
+Besides its tranquil and pristine nature, Abita Springs provides an intriguing history.
+You will learn how this little Louisiana town has been famous since the 19th Century for the reputed healing power of its artesian waters.

 Lake Charles